ChaitanyaC22/Deep-RL-Project---Maximize-total-profits-earned-by-cab-driver/README.md

     -   Training depends purely on the epsilon-function you choose.
 If the  decays fast, it won’t let your model explore much and the Q-values will converge early but to suboptimal values.
 If  decays slowly, your model will converge slowly.
 We recommend that you try converging the Q-values in 4-6 hrs.
 We’ve created a sample \-decay function at the end of the Agent file (Jupyter notebook) that will converge your Q-values in ~5 hrs.
 Try building a similar one for your Q-network.

-    -   In the Agent file, we’ve provided the code skeleton.
-Using this structure is not necessary though.

            You have to **submit your final DQN model** as a pickle file as well.

 3.  **Convergence**\- You need to converge your results.
 The Q-values may be suboptimal since the agent won't be able to explore much in 5-6 hours of simulation.
 But it is important that your Q-values converge.
 There are two ways to check the convergence of the DQN model: